 Selkirk's Public Transit History

-Selkirk and Winnipeg have been been linked by regulalrly scheduled passenger service from before the construction of the Canadian Pacific Eailway line.
-The Northwest Omnibus Company intiated tri-weekly stage coach as early as 1879.
+Selkirk and Winnipeg have been been linked by reguarly scheduled passenger service from before the construction of the Canadian Pacific Railway line.
+The Northwest Omnibus Company initiated tri-weekly stagecoach as early as 1879.

 The Winnipeg, Selkirk and Lake Winnipeg Railway Company (WS&LW) was incorporated on July 5, 1900 to build and operate a steam or electric railway from Winnipeg north to West Selkirk or the west shore of Lake Winnipeg.

 Steam railway operation commenced August 29, 1904 (formal opening ceremonies held August 26, 1904) from Winnipeg via Middlechurch and Lockport to Selkirk.

 Controlling interest in the WS&LW was acquired by the Winnipeg Electric Railway Company (Winnipeg's city system) March 1, 1906.
 Limited electric service began in June 1906 but full electric operation was not ready until May 23, 1908.

 Motor buses began serving selected Winnipeg - Selkirk runs on June 11, 1931.
 All Selkirk - Winnipeg electric railway operations ceased in favour of buses on September 1, 1931.

 Local service within Selkirk was provided with a flat rate fare from the downtown depot to the town limits and all intermediate bus stops along Main Street.

 Suburban bus service between Selkirk and Winnipeg continued after interurban electric railway operations ceased.
 WS&LW a subsidiary of WECo, the Winnipeg city system, and all buses carried the parent company's name until the service was marketed as Selkirk Streamliner in the late 1940s.